Concept first. Personal Thoughts at the end.

 Snare Bomb will mark enemies caught in it.
 The bomb will no longer cause the knockback animation on an enemy, instead pulling them in and immediately disorienting them.

-Keen Scout, will give the multiplier to an already existing stat(1.5x while Keen Scout is active).
+Keen Scout's mark will only be active on one enemy at any given time.
+It will give the multiplier to an already existing stat(1.5x while Keen Scout is active).
 Keen Scout lasts for five seconds and it’s duration can not be reset.
 The radius at which allies will gain Keen Scout is eight meters.
 The aforementioned rules apply to them.

 Deadfall will still mark enemies.
 While the anchor is attached to enemies, Keen Scout's duration will remain in effect until the tether dissipates.
 It will then return to the five second buff before disappearing.